 Limitations of Complex Passwords

-- Hard to remember: you may conform to password complexity rules and create passwords in tune with statistics such as- a 12-character password takes 2 centuries to get hacked.
+- Hard to remember: You may conform to password complexity rules and create passwords in tune with statistics such as a 12-character password that takes 2 centuries to get hacked.
 However, is it humanly possible to remember such a long password for multiple digital identities?
-It sure is a daunting task to remember complex passwords of each account- a weakness that an attacker takes advantage of.
+It sure is a daunting task to remember the complex passwords of each account- a weakness that an attacker takes advantage of.
 By the time you recall your password, chances are, the hacker has already made it to your account.

 - Saving your passwords: So, you think- okay, I’d rather note down my passwords, and since we are in the digital age, you may choose to save your complex passwords on an Excel sheet or web browser than noting it down on a piece of paper.
 But this isn’t a safe practice either.
 According to an article, a malware named “cookiemini” can steal passwords saved on Chrome.